AMazzarella96/Object-Store/README.md

 - op_success: number of successful operations;
 - op_failed: number of failed perations.
 Being peculiar to each client, no mute exclusion mechanism was necessary.

+## Signal Handling

+Regarding signal management, a mechanism has been defined to prevent the server from terminating leaving the system in an inconsistent state.
+The idea is that the server terminates only in the case when there is no client connected.
+To do this, two functions, sighandler and catcher, and two global variables: volatile sig_atomic_t sigflag initialized to 0, set within the catcher function (volatile sig_atomic_t to ensure signal safe access) and int running to manage task execution.
+The server's listening loop at each iteration tests sigflag to monitor the reception of any signals and, in case of USR1, prints the report and resets the flag, while if it intercepts a termination signal it proceeds to initiate termination phase in which it waits for clients to finish and then deallocates all used resources and terminates the server.

+**Operation**: Once installed, the signal manager sets up the facility for recording signals.
+The signals registered are SIGINT, SIGTERM, SIGQUIT and SIGUSR1.
+The handler uses a catcher function for signal recognition which, in the case of a termination signal, resets the global running variable and in each case then sets the sigflag variable with the captured signal.